Dahmer – Monster: The Jeffrey Dahmer Story (2022) Review

 2. The Series Unfolds Backwards in Time.

-Like Murphy’s masterpiece “The Assassination of Gianni Versace”, the series unfolds backwards in time with some scenes being shown numerous times, from different angles, in different episodes.
-We see him as a strange bespectacled little boy (Josh Braaten) who likes to give his teacher tadpoles from a pond and, when she does not want them and gives them to another boy, he steals them back and kills them.
-Next there’s the teen who is obsessed with dissecting roadkill.
-He has his very own lab in his back garden courtesy of his dad (Richard Jenkins) who was a chemist.
-Then there are the years he spends with his grandmother, a caring but stern and religious woman played by Michael Learned and, finally, to the dreaded apartment in Milwaukee where his next-door neighbor Glenda (Niecy Nash) called the police on innumerable occasions, because of the noise the smells coming from there, but got zero response.
+Like Murphy’s masterpiece “The Assassination of Gianni Versace,” the series unfolds backward in time, with some scenes being shown numerous times, from different angles, in other episodes.
+We see him as a strange, bespectacled little boy (Josh Braaten, perfection) who likes to give his teacher tadpoles from a pond and, when she does not want them and gives them to another boy, he steals them back and kills them.
+Next, there’s the teen who is obsessed with dissecting roadkill.
+His lab is in his back garden, courtesy of his dad (Richard Jenkins), a chemist.
+Then there are the years he spends with his grandmother, a caring but stern and religious woman played by a superb Michael Learned, and, finally, to the dreaded apartment in Milwaukee where his next-door neighbor Glenda (Niecy Nash) called the police on innumerable occasions, because of the noise the smells coming from there, but got zero response.

 3. “My Friend Dahmer”